opencad-community/OpenCAD-php/README.md

 * PHP: >= 5.5.0 (Recommended), 5.3.7 (Minimum)
 * Database: MySQL 5.5 or MariaDB 10.0 (Recommended)

+## Deployment Notes

-## Supported Environments
+### Supported Environments
 * Linux
 * Windows
-* Cpanel - Paid hosting
+* cPanel - Paid hosting

-## Unsuppported Environments
+### Unsuppported Environments
 * Free hosting of any kind

-## Deployment Notes
+### Important Notes

-* This has been tested to work on linux, Windows and Cpanel, on discord we have setup the retrospective channels to get assistance #linux-support #windows-support
 * The OpenCAD Development team **DOES NOT** recommend the utilization of "free" webhosting solutions due to a multitude of reasons.
 The team has compiled a *[list of Recommended Hosting Providers](https://github.com/StormlightTech/openCAD-php/wiki/Recommended_Hosting_Provieders)*.

 # Support

+This has been tested to work on Linux, Windows and cPanel. on the community Discord we have setup the corresponding channels to get assistance []#linux-support](https://discord.gg/3bzVhnZ), [#windows-support](https://discord.gg/Zs3F9T).
+In addition to the Discord support channel we urge you to [register an account on our JIRA](https://jira.opencad.io/secure/Signup!default.jspa) and [submit any issues you have there so they may be tracked](https://jira.opencad.io/secure/CreateIssue!default.jspa).
+If you encounter problems with registering in JIRA please let someone in []#general-support](https://discord.gg/KYrdyv2) know.

 Need Help?
 [View our wiki](https://github.com/StormlightTech/openCAD-php/wiki) which has all the documentation you need.

 Still Having Trouble?
 If you are still having trouble then [join our community Discord](https://discord.gg/bJknKhn) and post in #community-help and someone will be glad to help.